jonburdon/calm-little-stars/README.md

 3. https://mindfulnessinschools.org/wp-content/uploads/2013/02/MiSP-Research-Summary-2012.pdf

 ## Thanks go to my Code Institute fellow students who have assisted me with this project :+1: :metal:

+## Disclaimer

+This project is for educational purposes only and copyright permission has not been obtained for each image.